 - Employers should consider new psychoactive substances when writing their drug and alcohol policies.

 New Psychoactive Substances

-In the past few years there has been an increase in the sale and use of New Psychoactive Substances (NPS), formally known as "legal highs".
+In the past few years there has been an increase in the sale and use of New Psychoactive Substances (NPS), formerly known as "legal highs".
 They mostly contain synthetic, chemical compounds which imitate the effects of more traditional drugs, such as speed and cannabis.

 Often they contain ingredients which haven't been tested on humans and so the effects of human consumption are hard to predict.
 These drugs can have a range of effects on users and are generally used as stimulants, "downers", hallucinogens or synthetic cannabinoids.